 Prodigy was an instant success for good reason.
 Students love its RPG feel and how humdrum math problems transform into epic quests and reward-worthy challenges in the Prodigy world.
 Teachers love how this platform has engaged even the most reluctant math students.
 Prodigy is compatible with both fully remote and hybrid learning models.

 This is a great platform for advanced middle school math students and high schoolers.
 Hooda Math explores more complex topics like statistics and calculus and is perfect for extra practice or a brain break from lengthy math problems.

 Making a change to your child’s learning routine can seem overwhelming.
 Remember that it’s ok to start small, and build from there!
 If in doubt, consulting an expert is also a great first step.
-Reach out to your child’s teacher for suggestions that make sense for their learning style.
+We happen to have one right here at iD Tech, meet Margo Berry.

 Also, in case you haven’t heard, iD Tech is bringing our legendary camp spirit to math!
 Whether your student needs extra help or an extra challenge in math, our elite team of instructors are ready to customize a plan for their learning profile.